Ganesha Lamp (Nepal)

 Ganesha Lamp

-This oil-and-wick lamp featuring Ganesha is from Nepal and it is about 14.5 cm in height.
+This oil-and-wick lamp featuring Ganesha is from Nepal, and it is about 14.5 cm in height.

 It is very simple in design.
-A circular broadbase to give stability, on top of which is an inverted lotus leading to the shaft.
+A circular broad base to give stability, on top of which is an inverted lotus leading to the shaft.
 The band in the middle breaks the monotony and provides support if one wants to carry the lamp.
-The receptacle for oil, is supported by the shaft.
-At the far end of the receptacle is a standing Ganesha with four-arms.
+The receptacle for oil is supported by the shaft.
+At the far end of the receptacle is a standing Ganesha with four arms.
 The standing Ganesha is surrounded by a prabhavali.

 The receptacle is decorated with two triangular projections and the designs on the projection is obscured by soot/oil deposit.